joearms/old.blog/_posts/2014-02-01-big-changes-to-erlang.md

 # Names in Funs

-You can use a name inside a fun before the name has been defined.
+In Erlang you can't use a name inside a fun before the name has been defined.
 This makes it rather difficult to define things like factorial in a fun.

 Why is this?